Andriy Hlushchenko: Career

-He played at Torpedo Zaporizhia, Zirka Kirovohrad, Metalurh Zaporizhzhia, llychivets Mariupol and Chornomorets Odesa and was also a goalkeeper coach at Metalurh Zaporizhzhia.
+He played at Torpedo Zaporizhzhia, Zirka Kirovohrad, Metalurh Zaporizhzhia, llychivets Mariupol and Chornomorets Odesa and was also a goalkeeper coach at Metalurh Zaporizhzhia.

 Andriy announced his retirement as a professional goalkeeper in the spring of 2009.
 Altogether, he played in 226 games in the Ukrainian Premier League in which he allowed 323 goals with a 1.429 GAA (goals against average).

 Hlushchenko then was a goalkeeper coach at Metalurh Zaporizhzhia in 2009–2011.
 After that, he joined Chornomorets Odesa in the same role on 24 Mar 2011, and was then also listed as a player for the 2011–12 season.